 - Abnormal eye development including iris and retina

-The Merle Great Dane dogs are also reported to suffer from skin cancer.
-It is more frequent in Merle Great Danes when the Great Dane holds an additional white in their genetic makeup.
+The dogs are also reported to suffer from skin cancer.
+It is more frequent when the dogs hold an additional white in their genetic makeup.

-The risks of diseases are relatively higher in case of a Double Merle Great Dane than a Merle Great Dane.
+The risks of diseases are relatively higher in case of a Double Merle than a Merle.

-DNA Genetic testing for Merle gene in Great Danes
+DNA Genetic testing for the Merle gene in Great Danes

-To locate the presence of Merle gene in your Great Dane, genetic testing is an incredible option.
-Great Dane DNA testing would rightly indicate the Merle gene which is responsible for producing unhealthy Great Dane puppies. the DNA testing can efficaciously enlighten the contemporary Great Dane breeders including Merle breeders.
-Evaluating the recessive genes in the genetics of a dog and furnishing the breeders with recommendations to enhance healthy Merle Great Dane breeding.
+To locate the presence of Merle gene in your Great Dane, genetic testing is a credible option.
+DNA testing would rightly indicate the Merle gene which is responsible for producing unhealthy Great Dane puppies.
+Thus the DNA testing can efficaciously enlighten the contemporary breeders including Great Dane breeders.
+Evaluating the recessive genes in the genetics of a dog and furnishing the breeders with recommendations to enhance healthy breeding.

-If you own a Merle Great Dane after a perusal of the article the first thing to consider spaying of your Dane.
-The dog must be neutered or spayed to avoid any problems.
-Breeders hold great responsibility to keep the Great Dane breed and Merle Great Danes in particular, healthy and fit.
-They must bear in mind, adhering to moral breeding norms in terms of colour code is crucial to enhance the adaptability of a Merle Great Dane.
+Breeders hold great responsibility to keep breeds healthy and fit.
+They must bear in mind, adhering to moral breeding norms in terms of color code is crucial to enhance the adaptability of the dog.